 We’ve known for a while that HTC is working hard on updates.
 However, the release date has been a mystery.
 And while we’re still expecting the HTC One M9 and HTC 10 to get it, unlocked models were up first.

 On December 5th, the day Android 7.1.1 was released, HTC confirmed the One M9 update.
 Starting with the unlocked edition.
 Then, carrier models will get the same sometime in 2017.
-Likely within the next month.
+And now, they are starting to roll out.

 — HTC USA (@HTCUSA) December 5, 2016